apivideo/api.video-nodejs-client/doc/api/CaptionsApi.md

 ## **`list()` - List video captions**

-Retrieve a list of available captions for the videoId you provide.
+Retrieve a list of available captions by video id.

 ### Parameters